czymara/czymara.github.io/_pages/research.md

 Preprints
 ------

-- Czymara, C. S. & Gorodzeisky, A.: [Hostility on Twitter in the Aftermath of Terror Attacks](https://osf.io/preprints/socarxiv/yjmp6/).
-Current status: minor revision at *Journal of Computational Social Science*.
 - Breznau, N. & 100+ co-authors: [The Reliability of Replications: A Study in Computational Reproductions](https://osf.io/preprints/socarxiv/j7qta/).
 Current status: revise & resubmit at *Sociological Methods and Research*.